Skip to main content

 Weekends

-- Camp typically ends on Friday night or Saturday at noon, followed by a debrief session.
+• Camp typically ends on Friday night or Saturday at noon, followed by a debrief session.
 After that, you’re free to rest, do laundry, grab a meal, or visit Auburn.
 On Sundays, we attend a different church each week, and occasionally, you’ll have the option to choose a local church to attend.
-After church we send the afternoon getting ready for the next week of camp!
+After church we spend the afternoon getting ready for the next week of camp!

 Laptop

-- Yes, you’ll use your laptop during training weeks.
-However, while camp is in session, you’ll have access to Marannook’s legendary library, and your laptop can serve as a helpful tool when you’re off-site.
+• Yes, you’ll use your laptop during training weeks.
+Once camp is in session, you’ll have access to Marannook’s legendary library, and your laptop can still be a helpful tool when you’re off-site.

 Transportation

-- Summer staff are responsible for their transportation to Marannook in LaFayette, AL. If getting here is a challenge, let us know—we’ll do our best to assist with transportation arrangements.
+• Summer staff is responsible for their transportation to Marannook in LaFayette, AL. If getting here is a challenge, let us know and we’ll do our best to assist with transportation arrangements.

 Cost & Pay

-- Summer Staff as a whole is provided by the generosity of our donors who desire to see college students grow in their knowledge and love for the Lord while serving others, so there is no cost.
-You will also be paid for the summer.
-All payments will be discussed during the interview process.
+• Summer staff positions are made possible through the generosity of our donors, who want to see college students grow in their knowledge and love for the Lord while serving others—so there’s no cost to you.
+You’ll also be paid for your work over the summer.
+Payment details will be discussed during the interview process.

 Training